slint-ui/slint/docs/language/src/concepts/translations.md

 ## Extracting the String from the files

-We provide a `slint-tr-extractor` tool that parse .slint files and can generate a .po file.
+Use the `slint-tr-extractor` tool to generate a .po file from .slint files.
-You can run it like so
+You can run it like so:

 ```sh
 find -name \*.slint | xargs slint-tr-extractor -o MY_PROJECT.pot
 ```

-This will create a file called `MY_PROJECT.pot`
-(but you should replace MY_PROJECT with your actual project name, see bellow for naming)
+This will create a file called `MY_PROJECT.pot`.
+Replace MY_PROJECT with your actual project name.
+To learn how the project name affects the lookup of translations, see the sections below.

-## Doing the translations
+## Translating Your Application

 `.pot` file are [Gettext](https://www.gnu.org/software/gettext/) template files.
 It is the same as a `.po` file, but doesn't contain actual translations.
-They can be edited by hand with a text editor, or there are a few tools you can use to translate them, option includes
+They can be edited by hand with a text editor, or there are a few tools you can use to translate them, option include:
  - [poedit](https://poedit.net/)
  - [OmegaT](https://omegat.org/)
  - [Lokalize](https://userbase.kde.org/Lokalize)
  - [Transifex](https://www.transifex.com/) (web interface)

-## Loading the translations at runtime
+## Loading the Translations at Run-Time

 [Gettext](https://www.gnu.org/software/gettext/) is used at runtime to get the translations.

 So the first thing to do is to convert the `.po` files in `.mo` files that the gettext runtime can open.
-This can be done with the `msgfmt` from the gettext provided tools.
+This can be done with the `msgfmt` command line tool from the gettext package.

 Then, gettext will locate the translation file in the following location: